 Move to the toolbox on the bottom of the window and select 4K@MP4 video as the target output file.
 If you want to adjust the advanced parameter, such as video codecs, frame rate, aspect ratio and more, by your own, select the wheel-shaped icon named "Option" and move into the interface.

-Step 4: Hit "Run" to generate a 4K video
+Step 4.
+Hit "Run" to generate a 4K video.

 Return to the main interface and hit "Run".
 Speeded by hardware acceleration, projects can be achieved faster than usual video processing software.

-Part 2: Tips about Upconversion
+Tips about Upscaling

 Upscaling is the process of increasing the resolution of an image or video to make it sharper and clearer on higher-resolution displays without losing quality.
 There are broadly two types of upscaling techniques: traditional upscaling and AI upscaling.